Are you facing issues each time while trying to run wizard or import, append, or linking files in Access?

 C:\Program Files (x86)\Microsoft Office\root\Office16\ACCWIZ

 But it doesn’t mean it will be that the exact same location for you.
 You can alternatively use Windows Explorer to make a search for the folder by typing folder name: ACCWIZ in the search box.
-After then make a right click on one of the returned files and make selection for the Open file location.
-This is just to see full path in the proper folder for your setup.
+After then make a right-click on one of the returned files and make a selection for the Open file location.
+This is just to see the full path in the proper folder for your setup.

 The solution is simple, as it is to click the Add new location and locate the proper location of the ACCWIZ folder.
 At last click OK and you are all done.

-Now you must have got the perfect solution to fix this MS Access Wizard Not Working and Wizard you’ve requested is not installed or is in a bad state.
+Now you must have got the perfect solution to fix this MS Access Wizard Not Working and Microsoft Access can’t find the wizard.

 So try all, and do share your opinions in our comment section.